markusunger/200_OK_admin/documentation.md

 ## Quick Start Guide

-_200 OK_ provides you with a RESTful, CORS-enabled API that only lives for 7 days after it has been created.
-It can be used for quick prototypes or learning projects where you want a drop-in, ready-to-use backend without any configuration.
+_200 OK_ provides you with a RESTful, CORS-enabled backend that only lives for 7 days after it has been created.
+It can be used for prototyping ideas or learning projects where you require a drop-in, ready-to-use backend without any configuration.

-If you are familiar with REST APIs, you already know how to use a _200 OK_ API.
+If you are familiar with REST APIs, you already know how to use _200 OK_.

-Your API follows the resource-based REST design approach and assumes that each request to a resource is made with purpose.
+Your API backend follows the resource-based REST design approach and assumes that each request to a resource is made with purpose.
 If you want to store data for a user resource, you simply send a `POST` request to `https://<your-API-name>.200ok.app/users`, include a `Content-Type: application/json` header and send some valid JSON in your request body.

 Your API automatically assigns an incrementing `id` field to that data and makes it available both as part of the resource collection (`/users`) and an individual collection item (`/users/<id>`).